 To send pictures in text messages, you need to enable the MMS message.
 Otherwise, your picture message will not be delivered, no matter how much you try.

-Step 1: On your iPhone, go to the Settings and then click on the Messages.
+Step 1: On your iPhone, go to the Settings > Messages to see if MMS Messaging is enabled.

 Step 2: Now, check if MMS Messaging is enabled.
 If not, then enable it and try again to send a picture.